oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/domains/fmw-domain/_index.md

 * Create a directory for the generated Kubernetes YAML files for this domain if it does not already exist.
 The path name is `/<path to output-directory>/weblogic-domains/<domainUID>`.
   If the directory already exists, its contents must be removed before using this script.
-* Create a Kubernetes Job that will start up a utility FMW Infrastructure container and run offline WLST scripts to create the domain on the shared storage.
+* Create a Kubernetes Job that will start up a utility FMW Infrastructure container and _either_:
+   * Run offline WLST scripts to create the domain on the shared storage.
+   * Or, use built-in WDT scripts to create the domain.

+   **NOTE**: Alternatively, you can use WDT to introspect an already existing domain, such as an on-premises domain, and then create the same domain in a Persistent Volume (PV).
+For details, see this [Domain in PV sample using WebLogic Deploy Tooling](https://github.com/oracle/weblogic-kubernetes-operator/blob/main/kubernetes/samples/scripts/create-weblogic-domain/domain-home-on-pv/README).
 * Run and wait for the job to finish.
 * Create a Kubernetes domain resource YAML file, `domain.yaml`, in the directory that was created previously.
   This YAML file can be used to create the Kubernetes resource using the `kubectl create -f`